shapeshed/flim.shapeshed.com/src/_posts/writing-cross-platform-node.md

     var bar = 'bar';
     var filePath = foo + '/' + bar + '/';

-This will work fine on OSX and Linux but not on Windows where \ is expected.
-This is the wrong way to do it.
+Whilst forward slashes will work ok on Windows if you do string concatenation you miss out on the protection that the path module in Node.js gives you.

 The [path][1] module gives you all of the tools you need to handle cross-platform paths.
 For this example we need `path.join`.